denizyasar/Book-Store/README.md

 # Book Store

-A Turkish book store application in C.
+A book store application in C.

 Things that can be done through menu;